Slip and Fall Accident in Georgia » Do You Have a Valid Case?

 If you think you have a case, contact one of our Georgia slip and fall attorneys today at (706) 354-4000 or fill out our case review form to set up your free consultation.

 There’s no fee unless we win your case.
-Blasingame, Burch, Garrard & Ashley, P.C. has offices in Atlanta, Athens, and Lake Oconee, and we handle cases across the state of Georgia.
+Blasingame, Burch, Garrard & Ashley, P.C. has offices in Athens and Lake Oconee, and we handle cases across the state of Georgia.